\textit{Ab initio} studies of influence of periodic-direction electric fields on spin lifetime and spin diffusion length and the validation of an \textit{ab initio} matrix-drift-diffusion model: Abstract

 \section{Abstract}

-Recently, we developed an \textit{ab initio} approach of spin diffusion length ($l_{s}$) in solids {[}Phys.
+Recently, we developed an \textit{ab initio} approach of spin lifetime ($\tau_{s}$) and spin diffusion length ($l_{s}$) in solids {[}Phys.
 Rev. Lett.
-135, 046705 (2025){]}, based on a linearized density-matrix master equation with quantum treatment of electron scattering processes.
-In this work, we extend the method to include the drift term due to an electric field along a periodic direction, implemented efficiently using a Wannier-representation-based covariant derivative.
-We employ this approach to investigate the electric-field effect on $l_{s}$ of monolayer WSe$_{2}$, bulk GaAs, bulk GaN, and graphene-$h$-BN heterostructure.
+135, 046705 (2025){]}, based on a density-matrix master equation with quantum treatment of electron scattering processes.
+In this work, we extend the method to include the drift term due to an electric field along a periodic direction, implemented using a Wannier-representation-based covariant derivative.
+We employ this approach to investigate the electric-field effect on $\tau_{s}$ and $l_{s}$ of monolayer WSe$_{2}$, bulk GaAs, bulk GaN, and graphene-$h$-BN heterostructure.
+We find that an electric field reduces $\tau_{s}$ of GaAs, due to the induced D\textquoteright yakonov-Perel\textquoteright -type spin relaxation.
+In GaN and graphene-$h$-BN, $\tau_{s}$ is significantly affected, partly because the electric field generates an effective magnetic field corresponding to the $k$-derivative of Rashba spin-orbit (magnetic) field.
 Our results show that $l_{s}$ can be significantly enhanced or suppressed by a moderate downstream or upstream field respectively.
-Although the widely-used drift-diffusion model performs well for WSe$_{2}$ and GaAs, it can introduce large errors of the electric-field-induced changes of $l_{s}$ in both GaN and graphene-$h$-BN.
+While the standard drift-diffusion model performs well for WSe$_{2}$, it can introduce large errors of the electric-field-induced changes of $l_{s}$ in GaAs, GaN and graphene-$h$-BN.
+Our proposed \textit{ab initio} matrix-drift-diffusion model improves results for GaAs and GaN, but still fails for graphene-$h$-BN.
 Thus, to accurately capture the influence of electric fields on $l_{s}$ in realistic materials, it is necessary to go beyond the drift-diffusion model and adopt a microscopic \textit{ab initio} methodology.
-Moreover, in graphene-$h$-BN, we find that the field-induced change of $l_{s}$ is not only governed by the drift term in the master equation, but is also significantly affected by the electric-field modification of the equilibrium density matrix away from Fermi-Dirac distribution function.
+Moreover, in graphene-$h$-BN, we find that the field-induced changes of $\tau_{s}$ and $l_{s}$ are not only governed by the drift term in the master equation, but are also significantly affected by the electric-field modification of the equilibrium density matrix away from Fermi-Dirac distribution function.